-Every great company starts by solving an important problem.
+Every great company started by solving an important problem.
+The more effectively you articulate a problem, the more valuable your solution will be.
 This is why your business plan needs to have a problem statement.
-The better you articulate the problem, the more valuable your solution will be.

 A common mistake businesses make is that they do not give the problem as much importance as the solution.
 Instead, most business owners get excited about the solution — but in doing so, they tend to forget to explain why the problem is important.

 A well-articulated problem gives your solution more value.
 It makes your entire plan 10x more effective.

 This article takes a look at what a problem statement is.
 It also includes problem statement examples, how to write an effective problem statement for your business, and more.

 Ultimately, most business owners want their company’s products or services to solve a problem for their core customers.

 That means your problem statement is the heart of your concept.
 It is the very thing that gets people interested in you and your business.
 Eventually, it becomes the focal point.